Guptodhoner Sandhane: Release

-A sequel to this movie titled Durgeshgorer Guptodhon, with the same lead cast and director, was released on 24 May 2019.

-Another sequel was released on 30th September 2022 named Karnasubarner Guptodhon

 Soundtrack

 The soundtrack is composed by Bickram Ghosh and lyrics by Shubhendu Das Munshi.
 The song "Rangiye Diye Jao" originally composed by Rabindranath Tagore, was reinterpreted by Bickram Ghosh under direction of Dhrubo Banerjee.

 Reception

-Guptodhoner Sandhane was a box office blockbuster.
 Arghya Bandyopadhyay of Anandabazar Patrika gave it a rating of 6 out of 10.
 Firstpost rated it 3 out of 5 saying "The best thing about the film is its simplicity.
 The makers do not have any illusions of grandeur, they know exactly the kind of film they are making, they know their audiences in and out and they customise their offering accordingly.
-The film did very good business at the box-office, despite Haami was a super-hit at the box-office.
+A critic from Sangbad Pratidin reviewed the film and mentioned it as a well woven story with proper depictions of the Bengali culture.